marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ### Log Analytics Workspace

-In order to store and read cluster log, we create Log Analytics Workspace to query log.
+To store and read cluster logs, we create Log Analytics Workspace to query logs.

 ```
 log.tf